BastienGolomer/CS439-DCASGD/README.md

 # CS439-DCASGD
 This repository contains all the code needed to reproduce the results of our study about the Delay Compensated Asynchronous Stochastic Gradient Descent (DCASGD) algorithm's performance.
 This project was proposed in the scope in the Optimization for Machine Learning course (CS-439) from EPFL during the spring semester of 2022.
-Our team explored the performance of DCASGD by testing several deep neural networks architectures, several datasets and several machine learning problems
+Our team explored the performance of DCASGD by testing several deep neural networks architectures, several datasets and several machine learning problems.

 ## :raised_hands: Team Members
 - Bastien Golomer (PH-MA4)